dstein64/vim-win/README.md

 `vim-win` is a Vim plugin for managing windows.
 Built-in functionality includes window selection, window buffer swapping, and window resizing.
-The plugin is extensible, allowing additional functionality to be added (see *Configuration* below).
+The plugin is extensible, allowing additional functionality to be added.

 <img src="screenshot.png?raw=true" width="800"/>